If you have tested positive for COVID-19, please click the red button below to complete the case investigation survey (below):

 What You Need to Know About Your Vaccination Appointment at FCPH

 Please bring – Your identification.

-Screening Form – These forms will be available at your appointment, but if you would like to print & complete it ahead of time, you can find a copy here.
+Screening Form – This form will be available at your appointment, but if you would like to print & complete it ahead of time, you can find a copy here.
 The screening questions are time-sensitive – please do not complete and sign the form until the day of your appointment.

 Before your vaccine: All patients will be required to participate in a brief health screening upon arrival.